Cold Fermentation Pizza Dough Guide

 Better texture

 Cold fermentation builds the gluten network gradually.
-The dough becomes easier to stretch, more elastic, and bakes into a crust with better chew and a more open bubble structure.
+The dough becomes easier to stretch and more elastic, baking into a crust with better chew and a more open bubble structure.

 Schedule flexibility